leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 ==========

 .. admonition:: Reference
-   :class: refbox

    :Menu:      :menuselection:`Key --> Copy Keyframes`, :menuselection:`Key --> Paste Keyframes`
    :Hotkey:    :kbd:`Ctrl-C`, :kbd:`Ctrl-V`

 Use :kbd:`Ctrl-C` to copy selected keyframes and :kbd:`Ctrl-V` to paste the previously copied keyframes.
-During during the paste action, the *last operator* panel provides some options in how the paste is applied.
+During the paste action, the *last operator* panel provides some options in how the paste is applied.

 Offset
    No offset
       Pastes the keyframes in the location they were copied from.
    Frame relative
-      Pastes the keyframe relative to the *playhead* position based on the locations of the keyframes relative to the play head when they were copied.
+      Pastes the keyframe relative to the *playhead* position based on the locations of the keyframes relative to the *playhead* when they were copied.
    Frame start
       Pastes the keyframes with the first keyframe of the copied set placed at the *playhead*.
    Frame end